-Emergence in a new language is not restricted to functions like inventing conventional ways to name chickens or other entities and to predicate about them.
+Emergence in a new language is not restricted to functions such as inventing conventional ways to name chickens or other entities and to predicate about them.
 Jane's needs for her language and the needs of her younger siblings presumably both diverged and converged over time, producing linguistic changes that mutually fed (and fed upon) the siblings' repertoires, aggregating systems of linguistic forms and adapting them to increasing sorts of communicative and interactive complexity.
-Haviland (2015) argues that Z provides evidence for a classic "grammaticalization chain" that links several different but interrelated linguistic forms to a cline of linguistic functions which regiment conversational structure.
+Haviland (2015) provides evidence for a single example of such emerging complexity in Z: a classic "grammaticalization chain" that links several different, but formally interrelated, linguistic forms to a cline of linguistic functions which, in this case, regiment conversational structure.
 On this account, a sign for doing one thing (seeking an interlocutor's attention) over time came to be used for something slightly different, both more abstract and more general: introducing a new conversational turn or topic, even when an interlocutor's attention was already secured.
-The need to manage conversational turns among a widening potential cast of competing interlocutors-that is, given increased interactive, demographic, and sociolinguistic complexity across the miniature signing community-motivated multiplied linguistic elements (which fissioned formally and functionally) and also a widened the scope of their potential uses.
-One makes such a grammaticalization argument using classic approaches of historical linguistics, starting with formal resemblances and arguing analogically from a theoretically driven grammaticalization model of simplification and generalization of function.
+The need to manage conversational turns among a widening potential cast of competing interlocutors-that is, given increased interactive, demographic, and sociolinguistic complexity across the miniature signing community-motivated and multiplied linguistic elements (which fissioned formally and functionally) and also widened the scope of their potential uses.
+One makes such a grammaticalization argument using classic approaches of historical linguistics, starting with formal resemblances and arguing analogically from a theoretically driven grammaticalization model of simplification of form and generalization of function.4

-As Goldin-Meadow and Brentari (2017:364) point out, although language emergence is continuously visible at an individual level every time a prelinguistic child learns a language, the processes involve different scales of time and analytic delicacy from language emergence de novo, since language acquisition is "grounded in previously established languages."
-Acquiring language, in the linguistic tradition, is typically measured by milestones in the mastery of certain characteristic diagnostic forms and constructions recognizable from preexisting adult language.
-Linguistic competence in the tradition of language socialization (e.g., Ochs and Schieffelin 1984, Duranti et al 2012, Ochs and Schieffelin 2012) focusses instead on how a child comes to learn language(s) for particular culturally sanctioned ends, and how one comes to (inter)act appropriately in a prestructured social world.
+As Goldin-Meadow and Brentari (2017, p.
+364) point out, although language emergence is continuously visible at an individual level every time a prelinguistic child learns a language, the processes involve different scales of time and analytic delicacy from language emergence de novo, as language acquisition is "grounded in previously established languages".
+Acquiring language, in the linguistic tradition, is typically measured by milestones in the mastery of certain characteristic diagnostic forms and constructions recognizable from the preexisting adult language.
+Linguistic competence in the tradition of language socialization (e.g., Ochs and Schieffelin 1984; Duranti et al. 2012; Ochs and Schieffelin 2012) focusses instead on how a child comes to learn language(s) for particular culturally sanctioned ends and how one comes to (inter)act appropriately in a pre-structured social world.